He's the Jolly Old Elf in a red suit!

 And you just knew we at Atomic Kommie Comics™ were going to include Santa Claus Conquers the Martians in our Cool Christmas collection on stuff including kid and adult sweatshirts and hoodies, mugs and coasters, tree ornaments, and greeting cards!

 BTW: The image is from the comic book tie-in.
 There was also a single of the theme, a spoken-word LP album of the movie's dialogue, and a novelization!

 Now I can't get that damn theme our of my head..."Hoo-ray for Santy Claus..."
 AARRRGGGHHH!

-FREE: either a Halloween trick or an early Christmas gift (interpret as you will) from us to you: a link to a download the film in various formats!
+FREE early Christmas gift from us to you: a link to a download of the film in various formats!